wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-components-with-test-runner.md

 8. Click **Create**.

-You have successfully created a Test Runner component using a build presets of your choice.
+You have successfully created a Test Runner component using a build preset of your choice.
 Now let's build and run the tests.

 ## Build and deploy the test runner component to execute the tests